-- (i) Live marine products segment is those cultivation and sale of abalone and others.
-The Group has suspended this segment's operation during the reporting year. - (ii) Trading segment is those sales of processed marine products, alcoholic beverage, cosmetics and coffee. - (iii) Consultancy segment is those consultancy services related to fish farming and acquiring technologies for aquaculture and fishery business. - (iv) Other segment is those of corporate office function and investment holdings.
+- Live marine products segment is those cultivation and sale of abalone and others.
+The Group has suspended this segment's operation since the reporting year ended 31 December 2020.
+The property, plant and equipment were leased out to outside parties. - (ii) Trading segment is those sales of processed marine products, alcoholic beverage, cosmetics and coffee. - (iii) Consultancy segment is those consultancy services related to fish farming and acquiring technologies for aquaculture and fishery business. - (iv) Other segment is those of corporate office function, investment holdings and inactive subsidiaries.